 Not only is there information on the men but on the ship in which they sailed: she was Napolitan Prince, built in 1889 as an order for the Portuguese Government.
 Constructed at Scott's Shipyard in Greenock, Scotland, she was originally named Rei de Portugal.
 She was acquired in 1902 by the Prince Line, one of the less well known companies that made a fortune carrying immigrants to America before the Golden Door was slammed shut by quotas in 1920.
 Prince Line re-named her Napolitan Prince, and ran her for 9 years on the Mediterranean-New York run.
 Worn out by service in the Atlantic, she was re-sold in 1911 and renamed Manouf, plying the calmer waters between Marseilles and North African ports until 1929, when she was scrapped.
 She's shown here in the photo.
 She grossed 2900 tons, which means she wasn't much of a ship; that's about a third the gross tonnage of a modern "DDG," the Navy's term for a missile-armed destroyer.
 Napolitan Prince was 363 feet long and 42 feet of beam, and could steam at 12 knots (about 15 miles per hour).
 Note the two masts, one funnel, and a bowsprit!
 These were the days of "suspenders-and-belt" sailors, and this ship could presumably use sails on nice days—in the North Atlantic in December there aren't many of those.
 But in the 1880's that's the way marine architects thought, and since immigrants paid fares and coal didn't, they skimped on coal when they could.

 Imagine how long it took to cross the North Atlantic in December in such a ship; and imagine, if you can, what discomfort it entailed.
-Napolitan Prince carried 1175 passengers of which 1150 traveled "Third class," i.e., they were crammed into this little vessel like cattle.
+Napolitan Prince carried 1175 passengers of whom 1150 traveled "Third Class," i.e., they were crammed into this little vessel like cattle.
 They spent anywhere from three weeks to a month—maybe more, depending on winds, and weather—stacked up on multi-tiered bunks, dealing with seasick babies (and adults) and eating whatever slop the steamship line could get away with serving them.
 With more than 1100 people crammed into steerage, I doubt they had to heat the "living" quarters much, even in December.
 Nowadays in Messina harbor you will see huge commercial cruise ships at the docks: easily three times as long, and with about 15 times the tonnage.
 Napolitan Prince embarked immigrant passengers at Palermo, Genoa, and Naples.
 The ones who boarded first, in Palermo, would have had an additional week of misery before setting out across the Pond for a new life.

 There is one more piece of the story: halfway across the Atlantic, Napolitan Prince rescued 17 men from the dismasted vessel Bayard in a raging December storm.
 This was no mean feat of seamanship on the Captain's part.
 Jockeying a 2900-ton vessel in a furious North Atlantic gale takes skill and daring, and apparently the rescue effort saved the lives of the entire Bayard crew.
 It was indeed a heroic feat, which was duly reported in the NY Times on the day my ancestors landed: I imagine great and great-great grandfathers told the story of that rescue for the rest of their lives as well they should have.